Lightning Lane Multi Pass Priorities at Magic Kingdom

 We can rank the LLMP attractions in each park in different ways.
 In this post, I am going to aggregate three of those different measures by averaging them.
 Easy peasy.

-3. Rank by attraction satisfaction, descending – the attraction in each park with the highest overall average satisfaction from the past two years will get rank 1, and the attraction in each park with the lowest overall average satisfaction from the past two years will get the lowest rank.
+- Rank by attraction satisfaction, descending – the attraction in each park with the highest overall average satisfaction from the past year will get rank 1, and the attraction in each park with the lowest overall average satisfaction from the past year will get the lowest rank.

 Once I calculated all three ranks, then I averaged the three results and sorted from score that was closest to one all the way to the highest number.
 I used those averages to come up with the following prioritized list!